12 month prescriptions

 4. Cultural Reasons

-Some cultures strongly believe in circumcision, and circumcision is an integral part of their culture.
-Notably the Pacific Islanders in New Zealand have an almost 100% circumcision rate.
-The Pacific Islanders traditionally choose to have circumcision performed in late childhood or early puberty as a rite of passage to manhood.
+In some cultures, circumcision is deeply rooted as a rite of passage.
+For example, many Pacific Islanders in New Zealand have an almost 100% circumcision rate, traditionally performed in late childhood or puberty as a symbol of manhood.

 5. Medical Reasons

-A small number of males will need to have circumcision for medical reasons because of recurrent inflammation and infection to the foreskin and glans.
-This can produce tightening of the foreskin (phimosis) that makes it difficult or impossible to retract the foreskin, which leads to poor hygiene and further infections.
+A small percentage of males require circumcision for medical reasons, such as recurrent inflammation or infection of the foreskin and glans.
+These issues can cause phimosis, where the foreskin becomes too tight to retract, leading to poor hygiene and more infections.

 7. Cancer Risk